Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Joint Subspace Estimation

 So far, in the description of the iterative algorithm we have assumed the dimensions $\dsp$ and $\dmt$ of the respective subspaces $\Zsp$ and $\Zmt$ to be known.
-In practice, the dimensions must be estimated via stopping criteria of the (nested) for loops in Algorithm~\ref{alg:JSE_basic}.
-Let us focus on the condition in the outer loop: ``$\vsp$ is a proper spurious direction'' for a given (normalized) direction $\vsp \in \mathbb{R}^d$ in the embedding space.
+In practice, the dimensions must be estimated via stopping criteria of the (nested) \textbf{for} loops in Algorithm~\ref{alg:JSE_basic}.
+Let us focus on the condition in the outer loop.
 The condition in the inner loop is, {\it mutatis mutandis}, the same.

-The statement ``$\vsp$ is a proper spurious direction'' means that two criteria are both met: \begin{enumerate} \item \textbf{The direction $\vsp$ is informative about the spurious label $\ysp$}, meaning that the embeddings projected onto $\vsp$ are able to predict the spurious label.
-To be concrete, a logistic regression based on the projected embeddings should have a higher accuracy than an classifier that just predicts the majority class, which we refer to as a `random classifier'. \item \textbf{The direction $\vsp$ should be more predictive of the spurious concept than of the main-task concept.} Due to the spurious correlation, a vector in $\Zsp$ is likely also predictive for the main-task concept.
-We nonetheless associate it with the spurious subspace $\Zsp,$ as long as its prediction accuracy for the spurious label is higher than for the main-task label. \end{enumerate} Note that the first criterion is already used in \cite{ravfogel_2020}, while the second is novel and addresses the problem of inadvertently removing main-task information in existing concept-removal methods.
-This is illustrated in Figure~\ref{fig:illustrate_toy} (panel B), where the INLP-method of \cite{ravfogel_2020} removes a feature that is more predictive of the main-task concept than the spurious concept.
+For a given (normalized) direction $\vsp \in \mathbb{R}^d$ in the embedding space, the statement ``$\vsp$ is a proper spurious direction'' means that two criteria are met: \begin{enumerate} \item \textbf{The direction $\vsp$ is informative about the spurious label $\ysp$}, meaning that the embeddings projected onto $\vsp$ are able to predict the spurious label.
+To be concrete, a logistic regression based on the projected embeddings should have a higher accuracy than a classifier that just predicts the majority class, which we refer to as a `random classifier'. \item \textbf{The direction $\vsp$ should be more predictive of the spurious concept than of the main-task concept.} Due to the spurious correlation, a vector in $\Zsp$ is likely also predictive for the main-task concept.
+We nonetheless associate it with the spurious subspace $\Zsp,$ as long as its prediction accuracy for the spurious label is higher than for the main-task label. \end{enumerate} Note that the first criterion is already used in \citet{ravfogel_2020}, while the second is novel and addresses the problem of inadvertently removing main-task information in existing concept-removal methods.
+This is illustrated in Figure~\ref{fig:illustrate_toy} (panel B), where the INLP-method of \citet{ravfogel_2020} removes a feature that is more predictive of the main-task concept than the spurious concept.